KubaDotVaclavik/recruitment/README.md

 ## About

 Recruitment API is a sample project, that was created with regard to the principles of DDD.
-Most of it is described in an amazing blog [khalilstemmler.com](https://khalilstemmler.com/articles/categories/domain-driven-design/)
+Most of it is described in the amazing blog [khalilstemmler.com](https://khalilstemmler.com/articles/categories/domain-driven-design/)

 ## How to run